-My academic journey (in reverse chronological order)
+My research journey (in reverse chronological order)

 2021 - 2023: During my postdoc with NOAA Fisheries and Oregon State University I parameterized an end-to-end ecosystem model of the Northern California Current marine ecosystem, which allows us to capture many direct and indirect predator-prey interactions as we strive to understand the marine survival of endangered populations of Columbia River salmon.
 Through simulation, we are able to assess complex ecosystem dynamics after forcing perturbations such as climate change and alternative management scenarios.